 The Coexist LoungeLocated just inside the front doors to the library, you will find a welcoming and comfortable meeting space with plenty of resources covering a variety of diversity issues.

 Programs Multicultural programming provides a variety of eye-opening and fun events, including comedy acts, group discussions, special guests/speakers, social and educational events, field trips in the Denver Metro area and much more.

-The Vagina Monologues Hailed by The New York Times as "funny" and "poignant" and by the Daily News as "intelligent" and "courageous," the Vagina Monologues will be performed on the Denver Campus.
+The Vagina Monologues Hailed by The New York Times as “funny and poignant” and by the Daily News as “intelligent” and “courageous,” The Vagina Monologues is performed each academic year on the Denver Campus.

 The award-winning play is based on V-Day Founder/playwright Eve Ensler’s interviews with more than 200 women.
 With humor and grace the piece celebrates women’s sexuality and strength.
 Through this play and the liberation of this one word, countless women throughout the world have taken control of their bodies and their lives.
 For more than 12 years, The Vagina Monologues has given voice to experiences and feelings not previously exposed in public.